bwhmather/bedit/docs/build.md

 JHBuild tips:
-- Try `ignore_suggests = True` in your jhbuildrc to have fewer dependencies to build (see the difference with "jhbuild list gedit").
+- Try `ignore_suggests = True` in your jhbuildrc to have fewer dependencies to build (see the difference with "jhbuild list bedit").
 Another solution is to put some modules in the skip variable in jhbuildrc.
 - Build also the dconf module to get preferences saved.

-Building the gedit module manually
+Building the bedit module manually
 ----------------------------------

 If you use one of the above tools, you don't need all the explanations in this section.
 But it can be instructive.

-gedit uses the [Meson](https://mesonbuild.com/) build system.
+bedit uses the [Meson](https://mesonbuild.com/) build system.

-Once the dependencies are installed, here are simple procedures to finally build the gedit module from source.
+Once the dependencies are installed, here are simple procedures to finally build the bedit module from source.

 ### Installation onto the system